transcom/mymove-docs/docs/about/how-to-create-and-submit-PR.md

 Ex: `[MB-13507] Changed AOA language for Customer PPM Form`

-a) Next, provide the link to your Jira ticket.
+a) Next, provide the link to your Jira ticket.<br/>
 b) Under the “Summary” section, this is where you may add in any special details you believe reviewers should be aware of.
-For example, explaining why you wrote some code the way you did, why you chose this approach instead of another.
+For example, explaining why you wrote some code the way you did, why you chose this approach instead of another.<br/>
 c) “Setup to Run Your Code”-thankfully there is already boilerplate info there, so no need to touch this section.
-d) Under “Additional Steps”, this is where you add the steps reviewers need to take to view and check your changes.
+d) Under “Additional Steps”, this is where you add the steps reviewers need to take to view and check your changes.<br/>
 e) The “Verification Steps for Author” section is where you check to ensure your PR is ready for review.
-(See the **Final Touches** section below for more info on requesting reviewers).
+(See the **Final Touches** section below for more info on requesting reviewers). <br/>
-f) “Verification Steps for Reviewers”- section for reviewers, don’t touch.
+f) “Verification Steps for Reviewers”- section for reviewers.
+Feel free to delete any sections here that are not pertinent to your PR.
+For ex: if your PR is frontend only, then you can delete the database section.<br/>
 g) “Screenshots”-attach any relevant screenshots.
 Ex: for Frontend updates, a screenshot that displays the change you made in the app

 ## Final Touches :ok_hand: